lucyyyl/restful-booker-testing/README.md

 If you only want to run the API tests run ```npx playwright test --grep @API```

 ## Framework structure
-Currently the entire framework and tests live within the test directory.

-### Tests
-This directory houses the e2e and API directories and the helpers and pages directories.

-### API
-This directory houses the API test files.
-Each file is the test for one of the APIS.
-And includes at least 1 happy path and sad path test.

-### e2e
-This directory houses the e2e test files.
-Each file is for one area of behaviour of the application.

 ### Helpers
 This directory houses the helper files, which contain functions and variables used throughout the project.